victordibia/ai-tutorials/Lab 2 - Build your code-first agent with Azure AI Foundry/C#/04_Workshop_Configuration.md

 > ```

 **Automated deployment**
-The deploy script generates the **.env** file, which contains the project connection string, model deployment name, and Bing connection name.
+The deploy script generates the **.env** file, which contains the project connection string and model deployment name.

 Your **.env** file should look similar to this but with your project connection string.